02ayush02/PRODIGY_ML_03/README.md

-🐱🐶 Cat vs Dog Image Classification using SVM with HOG + PCA This project demonstrates a machine learning pipeline to classify images of cats and dogs using Support Vector Machine (SVM).
-We apply HOG feature extraction followed by PCA for dimensionality reduction to achieve robust performance.
+🐱🐶 Cat vs. Dog Image Classification using SVM

+This project demonstrates a practical approach to image classification using Support Vector Machines (SVM).
+The goal is to accurately distinguish between images of cats and dogs using computer vision techniques like HOG feature extraction and dimensionality reduction with PCA.

 📂 Dataset
-Training Data: train/train/
-Contains labeled images of cats and dogs (e.g., cat.1.jpg, dog.2.jpg).
+- `train/train`: Contains labeled images of cats and dogs used for training.

-Testing Data: test1/test1/
-Contains unlabeled images (e.g., 1.jpg, 2.jpg) for which predictions are made.

-🔧 How This Project Works
-This project follows a systematic ML pipeline from feature extraction to classification:

-HOG Feature Extraction:
-Every image is resized to 128x128, converted to grayscale, and passed through the Histogram of Oriented Gradients (HOG) to capture edge features.

-PCA Dimensionality Reduction:
-We use PCA to reduce feature dimensions from ~8100 to 500 components while preserving most of the variance, improving training time and reducing overfitting.

-Standardization:
-Features are scaled using StandardScaler to normalize the data distribution before feeding into SVM.

-Model Training with GridSearch:
-The best SVM parameters (C, gamma) are chosen using GridSearchCV and the final model is trained on 8000 examples.

-Prediction & Submission:
-After preprocessing the test images, predictions are saved in a submission.csv file with filenames and predicted labels (cat or dog).
+- `test1/test1`: Contains unlabeled test images to be classified as either cat or dog.

 📌 Features Used
+Instead of raw pixels, this model uses extracted features:
-HOG (Histogram of Oriented Gradients):
+- **HOG (Histogram of Oriented Gradients)**: Captures edge and texture patterns from grayscale images.

-orientations=9

-pixels_per_cell=(8, 8)

-cells_per_block=(2, 2)
+- **PCA (Principal Component Analysis)**: Reduces the high-dimensional HOG features to 500 principal components for efficiency.

-🧹 Data Preprocessing
+🧹 Data Preprocessing & Feature Engineering
-Converted 4-channel (RGBA) images to 3-channel (RGB) if necessary.

-Resized all images to (128, 128) for consistency.
+- All images resized to **128x128** for uniformity.

-Converted images to grayscale before extracting HOG features.
+- Converted to **grayscale** for better HOG performance.

-Applied PCA to reduce dimensionality.

-Scaled features using StandardScaler.
+- **HOG features** extracted with:
+  - 9 orientations
+  - 8×8 pixel per cell
+  - 2×2 cells per block
+- **PCA** applied to reduce the feature space from ~8100 to 500 while preserving ~95% variance.

 🧠 Model: Support Vector Machine (SVM)
-Trained using sklearn.SVC with RBF kernel.
+- Used `sklearn.svm.SVC` with RBF kernel.

-Parameters selected using GridSearchCV with 5-fold cross-validation:

-C: [0.1, 1, 10]

-gamma: ['scale', 0.1, 0.01]

-Best Parameters Found:

-C = 10, gamma = scale, kernel = rbf
+- Performed **GridSearchCV** to tune `C` and `gamma` hyperparameters.
+- Trained on a balanced subset of 8000 samples.
+- Split into 75% training and 25% validation.

 📈 Results
-Validation Accuracy: ~71.65%

-Precision/Recall on Validation:

-Cat: P = 0.71, R = 0.74

-Dog: P = 0.73, R = 0.69

-This accuracy is based on a split of 8000 images from the training set.
+- **Validation Accuracy**: ~71.65%
+- Evaluated with `accuracy_score` and `classification_report`.
+- Demonstrated decent performance on unseen data for a traditional ML pipeline.

+🔍 Limitations
+- No deep learning used — accuracy is limited compared to CNNs.
+- Sensitive to lighting conditions and image quality.
+- Misclassifications on ambiguous or low-quality images.

+🚀 Future Improvements
+- Upgrade to deep learning models (e.g., CNN with transfer learning).
+- Use color-based features or augment dataset with variations.
+- Incorporate more training data and apply data augmentation.
+- Use cross-validation for more robust evaluation.

 📁 Output
-The model is saved as svm_model_hog_pca.pkl.
+- A trained model saved as `svm_model_hog_pca.pkl` (includes model, scaler, and PCA transformer).

-The prediction file is saved as submission.csv in the format: filename,label
+- A submission file `submission.csv` is generated with the following format:
-1.jpg,dog
-2.jpg,cat
-...

-🛠️ Requirements
-Make sure to install the required libraries: pip install numpy pandas scikit-learn scikit-image matplotlib

-🚀 Future Improvements
-Try other models like Random Forest, CNN, or Gradient Boosting.

-Use data augmentation to improve generalization.

-Explore deeper features using CNN (e.g., with transfer learning).

-Tune PCA components for better trade-off between speed and accuracy.